ietf-rats/draft-birkholz-rats-architecture/draft-birkholz-rats-architecture.md

 The trustworthiness of corresponding Attestation Results also relies on trust towards manufacturers and those manufacturer's hardware in order to assess the integrity and resilience of that manufacturer's devices.

-A stronger level of security comes when information can be vouched for by hardware or by ROM code, especially if such hardware is physically resistant to hardware tampering.
+A stronger level of security comes when information can be vouched for by hardware or by (unchangeable) firmware, especially if such hardware is physically resistant to hardware tampering.
 The component that is implicitly trusted is often referred to as a Root of Trust.

 ## RATS Workflow